frequency-chain/docs/pages/Networks/Node.md

 _Option_: `--state-pruning`
 _Default_: `--state-pruning 256`

-Archive nodes are useful for accessing historical states, but Frequency is designed to make that need rare.

 - `archive` will store all the historical states for the network, but will require more storage.
 - `[number]` will store only the last `n` states.